mburaksayici/models/tfmodels/research/object_detection/g3doc/oid_inference_and_evaluation.md

   --input_config_path=${SPLIT}_eval_metrics/${SPLIT}_input_config.pbtxt
 ```

-The first configuration file contains an `object_detection.protos.InputReader`
+The first configuration file contains an `tfmodels.research.object_detection.protos.InputReader`
 message that describes the location of the necessary input files.
 The second
-file contains an `object_detection.protos.EvalConfig` message that describes the
+file contains an `tfmodels.research.object_detection.protos.EvalConfig` message that describes the
 evaluation metric.
 For more information about these protos see the corresponding
 source files.